Magikarp and Gyarados: Promotion and reception

-A Magikarp shaped taiyaki served in a restaurant in Akihabara, Tokyo, Japan in 2017.
+A Magikarp-shaped taiyaki served in a restaurant in Akihabara, Tokyo, Japan in 2017.

 A variety of merchandise depicting Magikarp and Gyarados have been produced.
 Pokefuta featuring the duo were released in Japan's Chūbu region.
 Toys, plushies, jewelry, and cards in the Pokémon Trading Card Game have been produced.
 Magikarp was cosplayed by a baby on Honolulu Comic book convention being described by Game Informer as "the cutest cosplay ever."
 In 2022, Magikarp featured on the side of a jet.

 Magikarp has been regarded as one of the weakest Pokémon in the series, as well as one of the worst Pokémon of all time.
 Its weakness has resulted in beating the game with it proving to be a popular challenge among fans, and its weakness has further been highlighted in official media, which often pokes fun at its own uselessness.
 In Pokémon Sword and Shield, Magikarp was one of the most hated Pokémon due to in game NPCs and some players using Magikarp during the game's multiplayer raids.
 IGN regarded it as being "comic relief" until it evolves into Gyarados.
 Gyarados itself has been highlighted for its power, being cited as a top design in the series.
 Khee Hoon Chan of Paste said it "exemplifies power through perseverance," while TheGamer writer Cian Maher praised it as an iconic staple of the series.
-Magikarp's evolution into Gyarados has been analyzed for its symbolism and representation of Chinese mythology.
+Magikarp's evolution into Gyarados has been analyzed for its symbolism and representation of Japanese mythology.